akshayseshadri/sum-capacity-computation/README.md

 # Computing the sum capacity of two-sender multiple access channels

-We present a algorithms for performing the following tasks:
+We present algorithms for performing the following tasks:

 1. Optimizing Lipschitz-like functions over the standard simplex.